Anisotropic Keldysh interaction: Summary

 \section{Summary}

 The classic Keldysh-Rytova formula for screened Coulomb interaction in semiconductor thin films has been generalized by taking into account the anisotropy of the layer's dielectric permittivity tensor.
 The Fourier image of the anisotropic potential in momentum space, as well as the linear correction to the isotropic potential in real space, have been worked out in closed analytical form.
-The case of strong in-plane anisotropy, however, remains unresolved due to the appearance of the function $I(t,\a,a,b)$ (see Eq.\ (\ref{eq:aRK2D-1}); compare with Eq.\ (\ref{eq:I(t)})), whose explicit analytical expression is not known.
+The case of strong in-plane anisotropy, however, remains unresolved due to the appearance of the function $I(t,\a,a,b)$ (see Eqs.\ (\ref{eq:myFunction}) and (\ref{eq:I(t)})), whose explicit analytical expression is not known.